-In Wisconsin there are a few birds that when they visit your backyard, you know what they are.
+There are a few birds that when they visit your backyard, you know what they are, immediately, just by the sound.
 Blue jays are one of those birds.

 Blue jays are predominantly blue with a white chest and underparts, and a blue crest.
 It has a black, U-shaped collar around its neck and a black border behind the crest.
 Sexes are similar in size and plumage, and plumage does not vary from season to season.

 Crown Feathers Tell Their Mood

 There is a pronounced crest of feathers on a blue jays head.
 This crown of feathers may be raised or lowered according to the bird’s mood.
 When excited or aggressive, the crest will be fully raised.
 When frightened, the crest bristles outwards, brushlike.
 When the bird is feeding among other jays or resting, the crest is flattened on the head.

 |Scientific Name::||Cyanocitta cristata|

 |Habitat:||Woodlands, Forests & Residental Areas|